Easy Homemade Fudge Recipe (Ready in Minutes, No Thermometer Needed)

 - Line an 8×8 or 9×9-inch pan with parchment paper or foil, leaving an overhang for easy removal.

 - Combine chocolate chips, condensed milk, and butter in a microwave-safe bowl.
-Microwave in 30-second bursts, stirring after each, until melted and smooth.3 cups Semi-Sweet Chocolate Chips, 1 can Sweetened Condensed Milk, 4 tbsp Unsalted Butter
+Microwave in 30-second bursts, stirring each time, until mostly melted.
+Stir until the last few chips melt in.3 cups Semi-Sweet Chocolate Chips, 1 can Sweetened Condensed Milk, 4 tbsp Unsalted Butter

 - Stir in vanilla, salt, and any optional mix-ins.½ tsp Vanilla Extract, ⅛ tsp Salt